MinRegret/minregret.github.io/_posts/2024-06-04-spectral_transformers.md

 -   $x_t$ are physical controls of a robot, i.e. force in various directions, and $y_t$ are the location to which it moves

 Such systems are generally called dynamical systems, and the simplest type of dynamics is linear dynamics.
-A linear dynamical system has a particularly intuitive interpretation as a (configurable) vector field (from wikipedia):
+A linear dynamical system has a particularly intuitive interpretation as a (configurable) vector field as depicted below (from wikipedia):

+{% assign image = "lds-wiki.PNG" %}
+{% include center-image.html %}

 For linear dynamical systems, the output is generated according to the following equations:
 $$h_{t+1}  = A h_t + B x_t + \eta_t $$